lnguyenh/wordle-solver/README.md

 # Wordle Solver

 ## About
-The past couple weeks our family has solved the New-York-Times Wordle puzzle daily (https://www.nytimes.com/games/wordle/index.html).
+The past couple weeks, the New-York-Times Wordle puzzle has been a daily family-fun routine (https://www.nytimes.com/games/wordle/index.html).

 I thought it could be fun to make a solver in Python.
 This repo is a playground for it.